AslaugL/sustainableRecipes/README.md

 ## Clean databases and add composite ingredients to the databases
 Open clean_databases.R and block out the code for adding composite ingredients to the nutrient and environmental impact databases.

-Run the code which will creae two output files for each of the three databases used in the thesis.
+Run the code which will create two output files for each of the three databases used in the thesis.
 One output file is a shortened version of the database while the other is a set of words used to map recipe ingredients to the database.

 Then run composite_ingredients.R and go back to clean_databases.R and include the code to add composite ingredients.
 This step must be done twice as some composite ingredients depend on other composite ingredients.